No MCMC for me: Amortized sampling for fast and stable training of energy-based models: EBM Training Experiments

 \subsection{Fitting Tractable Models}

 Optimizing the generator in \methodname{} training minimizes a variational \emph{upper} bound on the likelihood of data under our model.
 If this bound is not sufficiently tight, then training the model to maximize this bound will not actually improve likelihood.
 To demonstrate the \methodname{} bound is tight enough to train large-scale models we train NICE models~\citep{dinh2014nice} on the MNIST dataset.
 NICE is a normalizing flow~\citep{rezende2015variational} model -- a flexible density estimator which enables both exact likelihood computation and exact sampling.
 We can train this model with \methodname{} (which does not require either of these abilities), evaluate the learned model using likelihood, and generate exact samples from the trained models.
-Full experimental details can be found in Appendix~\ref{app:nice} and additional results can be found in Appendix~\ref{app:mog}.
+Full experimental details\footnote{This experiment follows the NICE experiment in \citet{song2020sliced} and was based on their \href{https://github.com/ermongroup/sliced_score_matching}{implementation}.} can be found in Appendix~\ref{app:nice} and additional results can be found in Appendix~\ref{app:mog}.